 When I was a kid, every holiday season little stands named Almond Haus would pop up in the aisleways at our local mall.
 I would scrounge up the money just so I could buy a warm bag of those sugary crunchy almonds and eat the whole thing on the spot.

 A few years ago, I brought a small bag of these into work to let my good friend Ann try them (she of course loved them!) and then my friend Jacqueline who’s from Germany tried them too.
-After she popped one into her mouth, she looked at me and said “these remind me of Germany” and I knew this recipe was a keeper.
+After she popped one into her mouth, she looked at me and said “these remind me of Germany” if that wasn’t the best reaction.
+I knew this recipe was a keeper.

-Then in a large bowl measure and add 3 tablespoons of cinnamon to 1-1/2 cups of sugar.
+Then in a large bowl, measure and add 3 tablespoons of ground cinnamon and 1/8 teaspoon kosher salt to 1-1/2 cups of sugar.
 Whisk the two together until combined and then set aside.

 In a separate bowl, whisk the egg whites until foamy.
-Then measure and add in the pure vanilla extract and a pinch of kosher salt.
-Whisk to combine.
+Then measure and add in the pure vanilla extract, whisking to combine.

 Add the almonds to the egg white mixture and toss well to coat the almonds.

 Now just add all of the almonds into the cinnamon and sugar mixture.
 Try not to get any excess egg whites in the cinnamon sugar bowl.

 Continue to stir and stir and stir until every almond is generously coated!